 If you do not meet the requirements of this policy, you will be notified in writing after the spring semester that your eligibility for aid has been terminated.

 You may appeal termination of your financial aid eligibility based on undue hardship caused by personal illness or injury, death of a family member, other circumstances beyond your control, or special academic circumstances.
 You will be required to provide the reason why you failed to make SAP and explain what has changed in your situation that will allow you to meet SAP requirements at the next evaluation.
-Please also provide supporting documentation such as doctor’s statements, injury reports, or in the case of special academic circumstances, a letter from your advisor.
+Please also provide supporting documentation such as doctor’s statements, injury reports or, in the case of special academic circumstances, a letter from your advisor.
 Appeal forms are available from the Financial Aid Office.

 The Satisfactory Academic Progress Appeal Form may be printed or requested from the Office of Financial Aid.